adobe/obfuscation-detection/README.md

     - `--run` - run on real scripts on `test-scripts` dir
     - `--test` - run model on test set
     - none - continue training model from checkpoint

+`models.py`: contains the different model architectures we experimented with

+### Contributing

+Contributions are welcomed!
+Read the [Contributing Guide](./CONTRIBUTING.md) for more information.

+### Licensing

+This project is licensed under the Apache V2 License.
+See [LICENSE](LICENSE) for more information.